whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/NOTES/guides/ebook-conversion-tips.md

 In order to sell your book as an eBook, you must first convert your document to a format that can be read by eReaders.
 There are currently two main formats in use in the industry: ePub, which works with almost every eReader, and .mobi, which is used by Amazon’s Kindle.

-### We recommend the following to prepare your manuscript for conversion:
+### We recommend the following to prepare your manuscript for conversion

 **1\.
 VERY IMPORTANT!** Proof your file for proper spelling, grammar, and syntax.
 Before you start doing any formatting work, take the time to read over your manuscript one more time.
 It’s very time consuming – and costly for authors – to make any changes to your manuscript once you’ve uploaded it to BookBaby.
 BookBaby’s conversion process is very detailed and built to provide high-quality ePub and .mobi file outputs.
 Making changes – even small ones – requires us to restart the process from scratch.
 We’ll need to charge $100 to remove your file from the process and to submit an entirely new file.
 If you require us to make changes to the file, it will cost $50 + $2 for each change.